kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 ### Submit merge proposal

+NOTE: Git branch with % in name doesn't work.
+Use something like _

 	$ git ubuntu submit --reviewer canonical-server-packageset-reviewers --target-branch debian/sid Your merge proposal is now available at: https://code.launchpad.net/~kstenerud/ubuntu/+source/at/+git/at/+merge/358655 If it looks ok, please move it to the 'Needs Review' state.